 After verifying that SSI works, you can then include any file using code similar to the example below.
 In the example below, we're executing a perl script called example.pl in the cgi-bin directory.

-If something goes wrong when attempting to execute the SSI file, you'll get an error message that states "an error occurred while processing this directive error message.
-This error message is often encountered either because the path pointing to the included file is wrong or if including a script it is generating an error.
+If something goes wrong when attempting to execute the SSI file, you'll get an error message that states "an error occurred while processing this directive."
+This message is often displayed because the path pointing to the included file is wrong or there is a scripting issue.
 To resolve this issue, make sure that the included file exists.
 If it is a script, ensure that it can be accessed through a web page without any errors.